 Let’s quickly address the sandstone elephant in the room.
 Bohemian Switzerland is NOT actually in Switzerland.
 It is a region in the north of the Czech Republic, or Czechia as the country is now being called by some.

 “Well then, what’s up with the misleading name?”, you might ask.

 It’s a simple matter, really.
 At some point in the 1800’s two Swiss artists decided that a particular area in the north of the Bohemian Kingdom (now the Czech Republic) reminded them of their home country.
 They were sort of popular (tons of Twitter followers and such), and thus the name was born.

 Day Trips from Prague – Bohemian Switzerland National Park

 The first thought that comes to most people’s minds when the Czech Republic is mentioned is Prague.
 Which is totally understandable, as Prague is iconic, and gorgeous.
-We lived in Prague for seven incredible months, and we are counting down the days until we are lucky enough to do so again.
+We have in Prague for years and couldn’t be more please.

 So when you come to Prague you should absolutely make time to visit other locations.
 If you are a fan of the outdoors, if you want to experience some incredible hiking or biking, then you need to go to Bohemian Switzerland.

 - Looking for a hotel or hostel?
 Here is our guide to the best places to stay in Prague!

 - Have a look at our guide to getting off the beaten path in Prague!